Roasted Pork Leg – Hornado de Chancho

 - If you have space in the roasting pan and want to cook the potatoes with the pork leg, add them at this time.
 If the potatoes are large or medium, it’s best to cut them in half to make the sure they will be fully cooked.
 Another option is to use fingerling or baby potatoes, they take up less space and will cook better.

-- Continue baking the pork leg at 325F for another ~4 hours.
-The internal temperature of the pork leg should be 160F when it is done.
-If you covered the pork leg with foil remove it during the last 30 minutes to allow the skin to get crispy.
+- Continue baking the pork leg at 325F for another ~3.5 to 4 hours.
+The internal temperature of the pork leg should be 145F minimum – and it generally takes 15-20 minutes per pound of pork.
+If you covered the pork leg with foil remove it during the last 20-30 minutes to allow the skin to get crispy.
 You can also sprinkle some cold water on the skin and then put the oven on broil for the last 5 minutes (optional).

-- Serve with your choice of side dishes including the potatoes baked with the pork leg, mote blanco frito, curtido de cebolla y tomate, avocado slices, lettuce, and aji hot sauce.
-Other popular side dishes for hornado include rice, boiled yuca or cassava, habas or fava beans, and llapingacho potato patties.
+- Serve with your choice of side dishes including the potatoes baked with the pork leg, mote or hominy corn, agrio sauce, curtido de cebolla y tomate, avocado slices, lettuce, and aji hot sauce.
+Other popular side dishes for hornado include rice, boiled yuca or cassava, habas or fava beans, and llapingacho potato patties – you can even make the llapiganchos using the potaoes that were baked with the pork leg.

 Suggested side dishes for hornado roasted pork: